Home Setting up Docker Secrets with GitLab

 Let’s take a look from the Docker perspective…

 Whoopsie.
 We’ve exposed a lot of information most of it not important, except, wait, there’s a password.
 Oh no!
+Good thing someone blured that out!
+Phew.

 2).
-Seperate Docker Secrets
+Separate Docker Secrets

 What changes: Remove the password from .env and create a secrets file.